Isorex/web-dev-hw/project-3/readme.md

 I had a few issues with getting my fonts to work properly

 Had some weird margin errors that took me hours
+---
+I had some trouble with padding and getting the new menu bar to fit properly.
+CSS is a fun language to use in web design.
+I hope we will use a new language for the next project.